taosourcerer/source/README.md

 Another is to make it needlessly hard to understand.
 The more complex the phenomenon is, the easier it is to cherry-pick.
 Since all data is subject to cherry-picking, what would happen if we would just ignore all data?
-A metaphysical theory of everything would happen.
+A metaphysical theory of everything would emerge.
 Anything which depends on empirical data is hard to verify.
 Deduction from axioms can be verified easily.